hamzakeurti/tasks-rule/README.md

 # fMRI data:
 The [BOLD5000](https://bold5000.github.io/) dataset: fMRI responses of 4 subjects to 5254 images taken from COCO (2000 images), ImageNet (1916 images) and scene images (1000).

+preprocessed images and fMRI data are now available in format imagefilename.pt : (image_array,fMRI_array), the fMRI array is the concatenation of the visual cortex voxels for subjects 1 to 3